 All Saints, Westbury, built in the second half of the 14th century, is a fine Grade 1 listed building.
 It stands in an enclosed churchyard surrounded by cottages.
 The tower contains the third heaviest peal of eight bells in the world.
 They are rung regularly by a resident band of enthusiasts and are popular with visiting ringers.

 Each Sunday there is an 8am service of Holy Communion.
-The main morning service, at 9.30am, is followed by a period of fellowship with light refreshments served at the west end of the church.
+The main morning service, at 9.30am, is followed by a period of fellowship with light refreshments served in the church.
 Evening worship is shared with the Methodists and is held either at All Saints or the Methodist Church.

 Facilities for children include: